Speaking • Workshops • Operator-led AI

 Natasha Broxton signature framework

-Featured by Google WWBIC Small Business Academy Wisconsin Economic Development Corporation U.S. Chamber CO—100 Honoree Verizon Digital Ready Goldman Sachs 10KSB
+Featured by Google, Twice Tory Burch Foundation Fellow U.S. Chamber CO—100 Honoree 2026 V-200 Honoree Verizon Digital Ready Goldman Sachs 10KSB Certified AI Consultant

 Why Natasha